dimitri/pgcopydb/docs/design.rst

     - One process implements :ref:`pgcopydb_stream_receive` to fetch changes in the JSON format and pre-fetch them in JSON files.

-    - As soon as JSON file is completed, then a new process is opportunistically started to transform the JSON file into SQL, as if by calling the command :ref:`pgcopydb_stream_transform`.
+    - As soon as JSON file is completed, the pgcopydb stream transform worker transforms the JSON file into SQL, as if by calling the command :ref:`pgcopydb_stream_transform`.

     - Another process implements :ref:`pgcopydb_stream_catchup` to apply SQL changes to the target Postgres instance.
 This process loops over